Softwareprojekt/Sisyphus/README.md

 ### Run
 Sisyphus can be built and run with Visual Studio 2012 or higher.
-The whole project uses one Visual Studio project file (Root.sln), which can be found below ./_wsp/_vs/Root.sln
+The whole project uses one Visual Studio project file, which can be found below ./_wsp/_vs/Root.sln

-Currently the application is not compatible with Mono.
+Sisyphus is also compatible with Mono under Windows.
+But the Mono-compiled executable does not work correctly under Mac and Linux due to a DllNotFound exception (Gdi32.dll issue).
+These issues could be solved, but don't have a high priority for us.

 ## License
 [GPL2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)